Excessive Screen Time May Affect Kids’ Development

 Doctors recommend:

-• Under 18 months: No screen time, except video calls
+• Under 18 months: void screen use entirely, except for video chatting with family or caregivers.

 It also helps if a parent or adult watches with the child and talks about what they see.